 And so on…

 Equally nauseating was his use of the word “generation”.
-It’s greatly over-used and it signals a politician who’s too lazy to find a date or a fact to back up his words.
-A business speech wouldn’t get away with it.
+He over-uses it because it signals a politician who’s too lazy to find a date or a fact to back up his words.
+You wouldn’t get away with it in your business speech.

 We’re already supporting the largest programme of investment in our railways since Victorian times – and spending more on new roads than in a generation.